uniqys/UniqysKit/README.md

 For details, please visit [our website](https://uniqys.net/kit).

 # Current status
-This is a preview version of Uniqys Kit under development.
+This is a preview version of Uniqys Kit, and it is still under development.
-It has many features not yet implemented, but you can try playing our sample DApp or creating your own DApp.
+It has many features that are not implemented yet, but you can try playing our sample DApp or creating your own DApp.

 We would appreciate if you could give us your feedback via GitHub issue or [Twitter](https://twitter.com/uniqys).
-Then, we will discuss your feedback, and later release as an improved version of Uniqys Kit under an OSS license.
+Then, we will discuss your feedback, and later release an improved version of Uniqys Kit under an OSS license.
-We hope you'll be looking forward to it!
+We hope you will be looking forward to it!

 ## Chain Core
 Chain Core in this repository can be run only locally.